nomazzo/mobile-app-portfolio/README.md

 * App Store / Google Play release and operation

 Through these projects, I have gained practical experience in app planning, UI implementation, image processing, camera/photo library integration, monetization, localization, ASO, store submission, review handling, and long-term update operation.

 ---

+## App Release Creative

+In addition to app implementation, I have also created the creative assets needed for App Store and Google Play releases.

+Without relying on external designers, I have produced app icons, GUI assets, store screenshots, promotional images, and app preview videos using tools such as Photoshop and Illustrator.

+I do not position myself as a professional designer, but I can handle the practical creative production required for indie apps and small-scale mobile app projects, from implementation to store assets, localization, ASO, and release preparation.

+---